openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 Type/edit the following:

-    myedisonhostname=<thehostname-you-want>
+    myedisonhostname=<thehostname-you-want>     #Do not type the <>

 And then paste the following to rename your Edison accordingly:

     echo $myedisonhostname > /etc/hostname
     sed -i"" "s/localhost$/localhost $myedisonhostname/" /etc/hosts

-Run these commands to set secure passwords:
+Run these commands to set secure passwords: Keep in mind.
+To use SSH (which you will need to do shortly) this password needs to be at least 8 characters long.

-    passwd root
-    passwd edison
+    passwd root      #It will ask you to enter your new password for the root directory 2 times.
+Type it in the same both times. passwd edison    #It will ask you to enter your new password for the Edison directory 2 times.
+Type it in the same both times.

+## Single Wifi Network:

+To use SSH in the next phase you must set up this setting to be the network your computer is currently on.
+You can change it later.

+nano /etc/network/interfaces
+    - Uncomment 'auto wlan0'
+    - wpa-ssid <your wifi network name>     # do not include <>
+    - wpa-psk <your wifi password>          # do not include <>

+  sed -i '/^deb http...ubilinux.*$/d' /etc/apt/sources.list    # remove any old repositories

+  reboot      # to set hostname and configuration wifi

 ## Multiple Wifi Networks:

 `vi /etc/network/interfaces`

 Type 'i' to get into INSERT mode
-* Uncomment 'auto wlan0' (remove the `#` at the beginning of the line)
+* Uncomment 'auto wlan0'
 * Edit the next two lines to read:
 ```
 auto wlan0